TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Logging/Index.rst

 - Chapter :ref:`logging-quickstart` helps to get going

-TYPO3 Logging consists of the following components:
+`TYPO3`:pn: logging consists of the following components:

 - A :ref:`Logger <logging-logger>` that receives the log message and related details, like a severity
 - A :ref:`LogRecord model <logging-model>` which encapsulates the data